-I would like to thank my fellow Board members who volunteer their time to ensure the ARC plays a leading role in the shape, foundation and support of our great industry, and to the ARC member associations and working group representatives for their continued involvement and expertise.
+I would like to thank my fellow Board members who volunteer their time and energy for the benefit of our great industry.
+I would also like to thank ARC member associations and working group representatives for their continued involvement and expertise.